Do you want to learn how to add SparkPost to WordPress?

 For the From Name field, pick any name that you’d want to be displayed when recipients get your message.
 The From Email field can have any username as long as it’s at the exact same subdomain that you verified with SparkPost in the steps above.

 Note that even though WordPress will send messages from this subdomain, you won’t be able to receive messages unless you first create a mailbox at this subdomain.
 But you can always set your personal email address (or an email at your root domain for which you have an active mailbox) as the reply-to address on your contact forms.

 Whichever option you want to use, click on Save and Continue when you’re done.

-The setup wizard will now ask you to enable WP Mail SMTP features that you’d like to have.
+The Setup Wizard will now ask you to enable WP Mail SMTP features that you’d like to have, such as email logs or email alerts.
 Select the features that you want and press on Save and Continue again.

 WP Mail SMTP will display a success message if everything went smoothly.

 Now, we just have to test if everything is working as intended.

 On your WordPress admin area, click on WP Mail SMTP » Tools and then move to the Email Test tab.